Course Catalog

 Cable Installation Specialist, TCC (CIS1) Technical Certificate of Credit

-Campus Locations: Ben Hill Irwin, High School
+Campus Locations: Ben Hill Irwin, High School, Cook

 The purpose of the Cable Installation Specialist technical certificate of credit is to provide training opportunities for persons to gain entry level employment in installing cabling, including fiber optics, for telecommunications systems.
 Courses in the technical certificate provide both classroom and hands-on learning in the areas of safety, cable installation, fiber optics systems, and electrical circuitry.